-The outbreak of COVID-19 has adversely impacted a broad range of industries in which the Corporation's customers operate and could impair their ability to fulfill their financial obligations to the Corporation.
-The spread of the outbreak has caused significant disruptions in the U.S. economy and has disrupted banking and other financial activity in the areas in which the Corporation operates.
+COVID-19 has adversely impacted a broad range of industries in which the Corporation's customers operate and could impair their ability to fulfill their financial obligations to the Corporation.
+The continued spread of COVID-19 throughout the U.S. has caused significant disruption in the U.S. economy and has disrupted banking and other financial activity in the areas in which the Corporation operates.

-Although the Corporation's current estimates contemplate current conditions and how we expect them to change in the future, due to the impact that the COVID-19 has had on financial markets and the economy both locally and nationally, it is reasonably possible that this could materially affect these significant estimates and the Corporation's results of operations and financial condition.
+Although the Corporation's current estimates contemplate current conditions and how we expect them to change in the future, due to the prolonged impact that the COVID-19 has had on financial markets and the economy both locally and nationally, it is reasonably possible that this could materially affect these significant estimates and the Corporation's results of operations and financial condition.

-The Corporation has been working with customers directly affected by COVID-19 since it was declared a pandemic, to provide short-term assistance in accordance with regulatory guidelines.
-Should economic conditions continue to worsen, the Corporation could experience further increases in its required allowance for loan loss and record additional provision for loan loss expense.
+The Corporation has continued to work with customers directly affected by COVID-19 since it was declared a pandemic, to provide short-term assistance in accordance with regulatory guidelines.
+While the Corporation has factored the ongoing impacts of COVID-19 into the allowance for loan and lease losses calculation as of September 30, 2020, should economic conditions continue to worsen, the Corporation could experience further increases in its required allowance for loan and lease losses and record additional provision for loan loss expense.
 It is possible that the Corporation's asset quality measures could worsen at future measurement periods due to the continuing effects of COVID-19 may have on borrowers.